Loxburry/AltArcadeMid/GreyBoxPrototype/README.md

 ### Running the Game
 - At the top level of the project folder in your terminal run the command `npm start`
 - To open a debug window, select the toggle developer tools option on the window bar under view.

+## Assignment
+Follow the instructions in Assignment.md and upload a link to your code repo to canvas.

 ### Useful Links
 - [Phaser Docs](https://photonstorm.github.io/phaser3-docs/)